PipeChess/tetris_js/README.md

 - Sound effects
 - Testing other browsers (Edge, Firefox and yes IE11 and maybe IE 10...
 Safari)
 - Styling & Visuals
+- improve randomization of blocks (change likelihood of repeating blocks)

 #Implemented in its first version:
 - Collision detection